ajahne/blog/_drafts/2022-3-31-recharging-as-a-manager.md

 Don't want to do (i.e. pay for) the app thing?
 No worries.
 Have 10 minutes and a quiet room to be still in?
 That works as well.
 Sometimes, in the middle of the day after a wall of meetings and a whirlwind of work, I step away from the laptop, lay down with a warm compress over my eyes, listen to [green noise](https://www.youtube.com/watch?v=y9yhdPuP8QE), and take a few minutes for myself.

 ## 🏃🏽‍♂️ Exercise
 Exercising is my personal super-charger.
 When I go days without exercising I get grumpy, I get depressed, and I lose confidence in myself.
 Carving out time to exercise can be tough when you have a busy job, family, and all those general adult responsibilities.
+I am also inspired by my wife who practices Brazilian Jiu Jitsu 🥋 to get up and get active!

 What I have found works for me is to wake up just a little bit earlier (which is so hard for me as a night owl) and get in a quick bit of exercise of, sometimes 10-20 minutes (30 if I'm lucky).
 I have used [fitness blender](https://www.fitnessblender.com/videos), [12 minute athlete](https://www.12minuteathlete.com/app/), and nothing wakes me up quite like a good run!